staabm/staabm.github.io/draft.md

 Similar to rexstan, [rexfactor](https://github.com/FriendsOfREDAXO/rexfactor) is a new [REDAXO CMS](https://redaxo.org/) Addon.
 Its backed by Rector and helps developers to migrate their codebase to newer REDAXO versions.
-Its open source from day 1 and was first released in march 2023.
+Its open source from day 1 and was first released in March 2023.

-The Addon allows using rector using web UI.
+The Addon allows using Rector with a simple web UI.
 Pick your rule/rule-set, define the target source code and get a nice preview of the changes.
 Push the "Apply" button and the changes are applied to your codebase.